Since January 2021, the UK and other parts of the world are facing an unprecedented rise in wholesale gas and electricity prices.

 - Optimum start controllers learn how quickly the building reaches optimum temperature, and can time the automatic switch-on to coincide with occupancy or respond to changing weather.

 - Night setback controls automatically keep temperatures lower at night in corridors, stairwells and other common areas.

 Zoning works for areas with different temperature requirements

-Zoning is ideal for hotels and bigger pubs or restaurants.
+Zoning is ideal for hotels and bigger pubs or restaurants, to ensure energy is being used to heat areas efficiently.
 It enables your management to turn heat off on unoccupied floors or in unused areas.
 It can also keep kitchens and storage areas cooler, and allow different temperatures for lounges and function rooms.